louthy/language-ext/README.md

                    Some: v => v * 2,
                    None: () => 0 );     // r == 0
 ```
-This can be great for avoiding the use of `if then else`, because the compuation continues as long as the result is `Some` and bails otherwise.
+This can be great for avoiding the use of `if then else`, because the computation continues as long as the result is `Some` and bails otherwise.
 It is also great for building blocks of computation that you can compose and reuse.
 Yes, actually compose and reuse, not like OO where the promise of composability and modularity are essentially lies.

 To take this much further, all of the monads in this library implement a standard 'functional set' of functions:
 ```C#